SimVascular/simvascular.github.io-archive/source/documentation/quickguide/tutorial/_create_simulation.md

 <br>
 <div style="background-color: #F0F0F0; padding: 10px; border: 1px solid #e6e600; border-left: 6px solid #e6e600">
 The <i>svSolver</i> CFD solver does not use any predefined units.
-All values used for poetical parameters (e.g. fluid density) and boundary conditions must be consistent with the spatial dimensions of the finite element mesh.
+All values used for physical parameters (e.g. fluid density) and boundary conditions must be consistent with the spatial dimensions of the finite element mesh.
 </div>

 <br>
-The following sections demonstrate how to setup a CFD simulation for <i>svSolver</i> using the <b>aorta-iliacs</b> finite element mesh.
+The following sections demonstrate how to setup a CFD simulation for <i>svSolver</i> using the <b>aorta-iliacs</b> solid model and finite element mesh.
 A detailed discussion about CFD simulations can be found in the SimVascular
 <a href="http://simvascular.github.io/docsFlowSolver.html">Simulation Guide</a> documentation.

 <h3 id="tutorial_create_simulation_1"> Create an instance of a <i>Simulations Tool</i> for the <b>aorta-iliacs</b> model.  </h3>